 Canadian astronaut David Saint-Jacques joins crew at space station

-Saint-Jacques, 2 other astronauts take part in 1st manned voyage to ISS since rocket accident
+Saint-Jacques, 2 other astronauts take part in 1st crewed voyage to ISS since rocket accident

 Canadian astronaut David Saint-Jacques and two international colleagues joined the crew at the International Space Station on Monday following a successful launch aboard a Soyuz rocket earlier in the day.

 Saint-Jacques, 48, Russian cosmonaut Oleg Kononenko and American astronaut Anne McClain are on a mission that is scheduled to last 6½ months.

 The trio entered the International Space Station after spending nearly eight hours in their tiny capsule.

 They were greeted upon arrival Monday by the station's current crew members, NASA's Serena Aunon-Chancellor, Russian Sergei Prokopyev and German Alexander Gerst, who were waiting outside the capsule's hatch when it opened at 1:37 a.m.
 (2:40 p.m.
 ET) while the station was flying over the southern coast of Yemen.
 Aunon-Chancellor, Prokopyev and Gerst are scheduled to return to Earth on Dec.
 20.

 During a brief conversation with family members on the ground at the Baikonur Cosmodrome launch site in Kazakhstan, Saint-Jacques said he was completely astounded by everything he had seen.

 Speaking in French, he described his first sunrise seen from space as "breathtaking" and said it's just the beginning of the discoveries ahead of him.